syed-c/homizon/process.md

     - Provider area matching also maps provider.areas id/name → canonical slugs using the live `areas` table; empty/"all areas" implies citywide coverage.
 This ensures location service boxes count the same providers as the service detail pages.
   - `/areas` list aggregates remain dynamic but now better reflect real provider counts via normalized stats.
   - Further improvement: If a provider lists no areas at all, we treat them as citywide (available in any location) to prevent false negatives on area service pages.
+  - Service detail provider cards now render human-readable area names using a preloaded map of active areas (id/slug → name) passed to `ProviderLineItem`, eliminating raw IDs/slugs on cards.

+### 2025-09-11

+- Authentication and route protection
+  - Added `middleware.ts` to protect `'/admin/**'` and `'/provider/**'` routes using httpOnly cookies.
+  - Provider login (`/api/auth/provider-login`) now sets `provider_session` cookie on success; UI still stores profile in localStorage for display.
+  - Created Admin login API `app/api/auth/admin-login/route.ts` with fixed credentials `info@homizon.com` / `aDMIN@8899`; sets `admin_session` cookie on success and supports logout via DELETE.
+  - Updated `/admin` login page to call the new API and redirect to `/admin/pages-editor` on success.
+  - Result: unauthenticated users are redirected from `/provider/*` to `/login` and from `/admin/*` to `/admin`.

+- CMS fallback removal (no default content)
+  - `app/services/[service]/service-page-client.tsx`: removed all hardcoded hero/description fallbacks on both service and category views; sections now render only when CMS provides content (or show minimal stats only when data exists).
+This ensures pages show only CMS-managed content without defaults.
 - Provider registration mapping verification
   - Reviewed `app/providers/register/page.tsx` – we save provider `services` and `areas` as arrays to Supabase.
 Confirmed shapes against DB screenshots.
   - Services page normalization updated to read providers who store tokens such as `"ac-repair"`, `"central-ac"`, `"ac-cleaning"` by aliasing them to `air-conditioner-repair` and counting correctly across categories.